AlexaKrut/Linux_OS_Base_Tasks/README.md

 Explain the meaning of the -tan keys, the value of each output column, the value 0.0.0.0. in the report.

-Part 9.
-Installing and using the top, htop utilities "If I were asked what useful things top and htop utilities do, I would answer in one word: everything."
+## Installing and using the top, htop utilities
-== Task ==

 Install and run the top and htop utilities.

 From the output of the top command determine and write in the report: